-Celebrate this season by sharing this Creamy Butternut Squash Pasta with friends and family!
-This pasta is surprisingly light but packed with winter flavors like fresh butternut squash, kale, cranberries and chopped walnuts.
-This is a pasta dish that is perfect to share and sure to impress!
+Celebrate the cooler weather by sharing this creamy butternut squash pasta with friends and family!
+This dish is surprisingly light but packed with delicious winter flavors like fresh butternut squash, kale, cranberries and chopped walnuts.
+A great recipe that is perfect to share and sure to impress!

 Creamy Butternut Squash Pasta recipe